-The Russio-Georgian War (South Ossetia) (1989 - )
+The Russio-Georgian War (South Ossetia) (1989 -)

 Following heightened nationalist awareness among Ossetians and policies undertaken at the expense of ethnic minorities by the Georgian government led by President Gamsakurdia, calls for Ossetian Independence increased.
 After clashes broke out in Tskhinvali during a pro-Georgia protest, the conflict began to militarize.
 When President Gamsakurdia maintained his position after elections in 1990, which were boycotted by South Ossetia, Ossetians organised elections for their own parliament.
 The central Georgian government reacted by abolishing the autonomous status previously held by South Ossetia.
 The formation of ethnic militias and increased attacks on civilians escalated on both sides and in December 1990 a state of emergency and an economic blockade were declared.
 Fighting was haphazard as fighters on both sides were poorly equipped and disciplined.
-The Georgian National Guard was primarily formed of volunteers due to a lack of resources and as a result fighters often acted out of self-interest.
+The Georgian National Guard was primarily formed of volunteers due to a lack of resources and as a result fighters often acted out of selfinterest.
 Assaults on Tskhinvali by Georgian forces were repulsed on several occasions, and Georgian forces were also noted to expel Ossetian residents and destroy villages out of revenge and as a means to re-claim territory.

 The Sochi agreement (1992) established a ceasefire and security corridor, as well as divided the territory between Georgian and Ossetian administration.
-Relations deteriorated drastically in April 2008, and following shelling of Georgian villages on August 1, the Georgian military gesponded in force retaking most of Tskhinvali by August 7.
-Russian forces intervened on behalf of Ossetian separatists and after retaking
+Relations deteriorated drastically in April 2008, and following shelling of Georgian villages on August 1, the Georgian militarge spanded in force retaking most of Tskhinvali by August 7.
+Russian forces intervened on behalf of Ossetian separatists and after retaking Tskihvali opened another front in the Kordori Gorge A ceasefire was brokered on August

-Stage Pre-negotiation/process
+Stage Framework/substantive - partial

 Conflict nature Government/territory

-Peace process Abkhazia peace process
+Peace process South Ossetia peace process

-Parties For the Georgian side: (Signed) J. Ioseliani

-For the Abkhaz side: (Signed) S. Jinjolia

-Third parties From the United Nations: (Signed) E. Brunner

-From the Russian Federation: (Signed) B. Pastukhov

-From the Conference on Security and Cooperation in Europe: (Signed) V. Manno practical matters of mutual interest (energy, transport, communications, ecology and so on).
-The Commission will be established for the transitional period until the conflict has been resolved.

-Description Agreed to establish a Agreement to establish a Coordinating Commission to discuss document Download PDF
+Parties Georgian side (signed) South Ossetian side (signed)

+Third parties The JPKF commander (signed) The OSCE (signed)

+Description Agreement in response to increase in crime in the Liakhvi gorge.

-Agreement GE\940511\ProposalEstablishmentCoordinatingCommission.pdf (opens in new tab) |
+Agreement document GE_RU_001117_Protocol on the activities of the sides Law Enforcement in the zone of the Georgian-Ossetian conflict.pdf (opens in new tab) Download PDF

 Groups

 Children/youth No specific mention.

 Disabled persons No specific mention.

 Elderly/age No specific mention.

 Migrant workers No specific mention.

-Racial/ethnic/

-national group
+Racial/ethnic/ national group No specific mention.

 Religious groups No specific mention.

 Indigenous people No specific mention.

 Other groups No specific mention.

-Refugees/displaced No specific mention.
+Refugees/displaced persons No specific mention.

-persons

 Social class No specific mention.